You can find the eligibility requirements for block, formula, and discretionary awards in the grant program guidelines.

 There are different certifications for individuals and organizations:

-- Individuals must certify that engagement in the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance in conducting any activity with the award will not occur.
+- If you are an individual, you must certify that you will not engage in the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance in conducting any activity with the award.

-- Organizations must certify a drug-free workplace will be provided by ensuring the following:
+- If you are an organization, you must certify that you will provide a drug-free workplace by ensuring the following:

 - Establish a drug-free awareness program to make employees aware of: